Chinese people in the New York metropolitan area: Education

 P.S.
 184 is a public school in Manhattan's Chinatown, as part of the New York City Department of Education, that offers a dual-language instructional program in Mandarin and English.
 Conversely, the Yung Wing school, also in Manhattan's Chinatown and known additionally as P.S.
-124, is an elementary school within the New York City Department of Education, and all students at the YingHua International School in nearby Kingston, New Jersey are fluent in Mandarin by 8th grade.
+124, is an elementary school within the New York City Department of Education, and all students at the YingHua International School in nearby Kingston, New Jersey, are fluent in Mandarin by 8th grade.
 Chinese Americans compose a disproportionate enrollment relative to the general population in the nine elite public high schools of New York City, including Stuyvesant High School and Bronx Science High School.

 Chinese schools

-The New York City metropolitan area contains several extracurricular Chinese schools for children and adults in the Chinese community, offering lessons in Chinese language and culture.
+The New York City metropolitan area contains several extracurricular Chinese schools for children and adults in the Chinese community that offer lessons in the Chinese language and culture.
 The Huaxia Chinese School system, which teaches Simplified Chinese, operates in several locations in New York, New Jersey, Pennsylvania, and Connecticut.